Year

 Geotechnical surveys and in-river ground investigations have taken place.

-Difference the project can make
+Difference the project will make

-The tunnel will relieve pressure on the existing Blackwall Tunnel, which is the only strategic road crossing of the River Thames in east London, where much of the city’s population growth in population and new jobs is expected to take place.
+The tunnel will relieve pressure on the existing Blackwall Tunnel, which is the only strategic road crossing of the River Thames in east London, where much of the city’s growth in population and jobs is expected to take place.

 By adding another crossing at this location, journey times across Blackwall Tunnel are expected to be 20 minutes faster.